 Salt intake methodology

-The ‘gold standard’ of sodium intake is the 24-h urine sodium excretion; however this method does not identify dietary sources of salt.
-Dietary methods used to access sodium intake are not sensitive and give an underestimation of sodium intake.
-Specific problems are quantifying added salt during food preparation and addition of salt and other condiments during eating.
-Measurement of dietary sodium, either on a population or individual level, is fraught with methodological difficulties due to high intra- and inter-subject variability in both added salt use and in dietary intake of high salt processed foods.30,31 To estimate salt intake accurately by means of dietary intake studies is challenging.
-It has been estimated that 81 days of dietary recording would be required to estimate an individual’s intake within 10% of the observed mean intake for sodium.32 Dietary surveys do not differentiate between naturally available sodium in foods and that added as salt (NaCl) in processed foods.
-However, since the vast majority of sodium in the diet is provided by NaCl, it is assumed that this is the form that impacts on blood pressure and other outcomes.
+The ‘gold standard’ of sodium intake is measurement of the 24-h urine sodium excretion; however this method does not identify dietary sources of salt.
+However, dietary methods used to assess sodium intake are not sufficiently sensitive and give an underestimation of sodium intake.
+Specific problems with these dietary methods are quantifying added salt during food preparation and the addition of salt and other condiments during eating.
+Measurement of dietary sodium, either at a population or individual level, is fraught with methodological difficulties due to high intra- and inter-subject variability in both added salt use and in dietary intake of high salt processed foods.37,38 To estimate salt intake accurately, by means of dietary intake studies, is challenging.
+It has been estimated that 81 days of dietary recording would be required to estimate an individual’s intake within 10% of the observed mean intake for sodium.39 Furthermore, dietary surveys do not differentiate between naturally available sodium in foods and that added as salt (NaCl) in processed foods.
+However, since the vast majority of sodium in the diet is provided by NaCl, it is assumed that this is the form that impacts the most on blood pressure and other outcomes.

-The World Health Organization recommends that, assuming a standard deviation of 24-h urinary sodium excretion of about 75 mmol/day, a minimum sample size of 120 participants (for either groups of men or women) is required to ensure sufficient power for a 24-h urinary sodium excretion calculation to be generalisable to the study population.33 However, due to the large day-to-day variability in urinary sodium excretion34 precision would be improved by obtaining more than one 24-h urine collection from each individual.
-Only one South African study has included multiple 24-h collections.35
+The WHO recommends that, assuming a standard deviation of 24-h urinary sodium excretion of about 75 mmol/day, a minimum sample size of 120 participants (for either groups of men or women) is required to ensure sufficient power for a 24-h urinary sodium excretion calculation to be generalisable to the study population.40 However, due to the large day-to-day variability in urinary sodium excretion41 precision would be improved by obtaining more than one 24-h urine collection from each individual.
+Only one South African study has included multiple 24-h collections.42

 Salt intakes around the world

-Most people worldwide consume far more sodium than recommended levels.
-Human are genetically programmed to a salt intake of less than 100 mg sodium or 0.25g salt per day.36 Brown et al37 studied estimates of sodium intake based on data of both a 24-h urinary sodium excretion and dietary intake.
+Most people worldwide consume far more sodium than the recommended levels.
+Humans are genetically programmed take in less than 100 mg sodium or 0.25g salt per day.43 Brown et al44 studied estimates of sodium intake based on data from both a 24-h urinary sodium excretion analysis and dietary intake methodology.
 They reported that the average salt intake in most countries around the world is approximately 9 – 12 grams per day.
 The Asian countries have a higher intake of more than 12 grams per day.
-They also found that salt intake is commonly more than 6 grams per day in children older than 5 years and that it increases with age.
+They also determined that salt intake is commonly more than 6 grams per day in children older than 5 years and that it increases with age.

-Data from countries such as the UK, estimate that about three-quarters of sodium intake comes from eating processed foods, about 15% is discretionary (half of which is contributed by table salt and half by added salt in cooking), 10-11% is naturally occurring (inherent) in foods, while less than one percent is provided by water.38 In Canada it is estimated more than 75% of sodium intake is from processed foods, including that served in restaurants.39
+Data from countries such as the UK, estimate that about three-quarters of sodium intake comes from eating processed foods, about 15% is discretionary (half of which is contributed by table salt and half by added salt in cooking), 10-11% is naturally occurring (inherent) in foods, while less than one percent is provided by water.45 In Canada it is estimated that more than 75% of sodium intake is from processed foods, including foods and meals that are served in restaurants.46

 Sodium and salt intake in South Africa

-In South Africa, current intake levels are similarly high at about 6 – 11 g per day using either 24-h urinary excretion or spot urine methodology.40 These studies are summarised in Table I.
+In South Africa, current salt intake levels are similarly high at about 6 – 11 g per day using either 24-h urinary excretion or spot urine methodology.47 These studies are summarised in Table I.